Ginibre interacting Brownian motion in infinite dimensions is sub-diffusive: Introduction

 The remainder of the paper is organized as follows.
-In \sref{s:o}, we introduce various diffusion processes and the associated Dirichlet forms related to the tagged particle problem.
-In \sref{s:4}, we present a sufficient condition such that the limit self-diffusion matrix vanishes.
-In \sref{s:in}, we recall the Kipnis--Varadhan theory and prove an invariance principle of the additive functional of reversible diffusion processes.
-In \sref{s:D}, we introduce the concept of reduced Palm measures conditioned at infinitely many particles on decomposable configuration spaces.
+In \sref{s:2}, we introduce the three types of Dirichlet forms for the unlabeled dynamics.
+In \sref{s:III}, we present various diffusion processes related to the tagged particle problem and the associated Dirichlet forms: namely, one-labeled processes (\ssref{s:5}), tagged particle processes (\ssref{s:6}), and environment processes (\ssref{s:7}).
+In Subsection \ref{s:8}, we present a sufficient condition such that the limit self-diffusion matrix vanishes.
+In Subsection \ref{s:9}, we recall the Kipnis--Varadhan theory and prove an invariance principle of the additive functional of reversible diffusion processes.
+In Subsection \ref{s:X}, we introduce the concept of the dual reduced Palm measures conditioned at infinitely many particles for irreducibly decomposable random point fields.
 This concept is one of the main tools of our analysis.
-In \sref{s:m}, we introduce the concept of the mean-rigid conditioning of random point fields.
-This concept is also a key point of the proof of the main theorems.
-In \sref{s:C}, we introduce the concept of the mean function for mean-rigid random point fields.
-Furthermore, we complete the proof of the main theorems (\tref{l:11}, \tref{l:13}, and \tref{l:14}).
+In Subsection \ref{s:J}, we introduce the mean-rigid $ \sigma $-field $ \Gi $, which yields the mean-rigid conditioning of random point fields.
+This $ \sigma $-field is also a key point of the proof of the main theorems.
+In Subsection \ref{s:Q}, we complete the proof of Theorems \ref{l:13}--\ref{l:15}.
+In Subsections \ref{s:K}--\ref{s:65}, we complete the proof of \tref{l:11}. \sref{s:VII} consists of appendices: In \ssref{s:Z}, we prove \eqref{:12a}.
+In \ssref{s:72}, we prepare the concept of strongly local, quasi-regular Dirichlet forms.
+In \ssref{s:73}, we quote the IFC condition and the result on the uniqueness of weak solutions of ISDEs.